-- May: Few cities match the character and elegantly fading grandeur of Buenos Aires, city of tango, asado, and football.
+- May: Few cities match the character and elegantly fading grandeur of Buenos Aires, the city of tango, asado, and football.

 - July: Peak swells draw in the surf crowd up and down the coast in Brazil.
-Join in the locals at Praia Mole near Florianópolis for waist-high barrels off a perfect stretch of golden sand.
+Join the locals at Praia Mole near Florianópolis for waist-high barrels off a perfect stretch of golden sand.

 - August: Powderhounds will revel in the endless runs at Portillo, Chile’s skiing and snowboarding mecca.